 “When Christ Stops at Eboli: The Experience of Repatriated Italian Emigrants According to Carlo Levi.”
 Lancaster Italian Cultural Society, Millersville University, November 12, 2006.

-Intermediate Italian I and II
+Intermediate Italian I

 Cultural and Literary Studies Courses (300- and 400-level)